KnothHe/.emacs.d/README.md

-This is my .emacs.d
+# This is my .emacs.d

-Mainly use this configuration to write LaTeX
+- Mainly use this configuration to write LaTeX
-Use pyim as chinese input method
     Use AUCTeX and cdlatex to write LaTeX
+- Use pyim as chinese input method